NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/covenant-tea.md

 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "**Activate** `pf2:1` Interact or 10 minutes (concentrate, Interact)  * * *  This green tea is often steeped in a pot with a dried persimmon.
+activate: "`pf2:1` Interact or 10 minutes ([[concentrate]], [[Interact]])"
+description: "This green tea is often steeped in a pot with a dried persimmon.
 Traditionally, all participants in a complex discussion start their conversation with a tea ceremony involving covenant tea, with each member of the group enjoying the covenant of the shared beverage.
 Some have been known to use trickery and sleight of hand to ensure only those whose goals align with the tea preparer are served covenant tea, while others in the group are served non-magical (but still delicious) green tea, thus subtly tipping the balance in discussion toward those the tea server favors.
-This practice has resulted in some regions referring to covenant tea as "trickery tea."
-Regardless of what you prefer to call the tea, when you drink it, you gain a +1 item bonus to Diplomacy checks and to your Perception DC for 10 minutes.  [[Equipment Effects/Effect_ Covenant Tea|Effect: Covenant Tea]]  * * *  **Tea Ceremony** The duration increases to 1 hour."
+This practice has resulted in some regions referring to covenant tea as 'trickery tea.'
+Regardless of what you prefer to call the tea, when you drink it, you gain a +1 item bonus to Diplomacy checks and to your Perception DC for 10 minutes.<br><Br>**Tea Ceremony** The duration increases to 1 hour."
 powerTitle1:
 actionEconomy1:
 type1: